-- Shower daily over your surgical tapes and pat dry - Use your normal soaps and hair products - Use a hairdryer on a cool setting to dry stubborn areas such as the belly button or pubic areas.
-Please do not use hot air, your tummy skin is likely to be numb so you could easily burn your skin. - Wear your garment at all times between showers.
+- Shower daily over your transparent surgical tapes and pat dry - Use a hairdryer on a cool setting to dry stubborn areas. - Wear your garment at all times between showers, including overnight when you are sleeping.

 Sleeping:

 You can sleep in whichever position that you are comfortable in, however, it is important that your hips are bent and your abdominal muscles are not being stretched - you can achieve this by: